 Broccoli, carrots or celery sticks that are going a bit limp can be perked up by popping them into a jug of water in the fridge.
 But if they’re beyond saving, use them to make soup or vegetable stock instead.

-If you have spare grated or chunks of cheese from dinners or sandwiches, pop into a sealed container in the fridge.
-It can be used over sauces or pasta, added to omelettes or melted over a jacket potato for lunch the next day!
+If you have spare grated or chunks of cheese from dinners or sandwiches, pop it into a sealed container in the fridge.
+It can be used over sauces or pasta, added to omelettes or melted over toast or a jacket potato for lunch the next day!

 If you have more herbs than the recipe calls for, chop it all and freeze into small tubs or ice cube trays so that nothing goes to waste.
 You can defrost a portion at a time, as and when needed, saving you money and food prep time when you next need some.

 For super savings, grow your own herbs so that you can just pick what you need, or switch to dried herbs which last a long time.

 How to never waste a slice of bread (or the crusty ends) again